-- schemes.
+- Person to person payments are newest and fastest growing e-payment schemes.
 Able to transmit funds to anyone with an email address example is Paypal used in ebay.com - Wireless payments such as "M-pesa" from safaricom or Zap from Airtel - E-check: Electronic version of paper check - E-charge: Charge purchases to local phone bill

-2. What is an E-Check?
-3. Explain why Mpesa has become a very common form of e-payment.
-D., Electronic Commerce, 200p \\ age 547-580.
+- 1. Describe the factors that are critical for an e-payment method to achieve critical mass. - 2.
+What is an E-Check? - 3.
+Explain why Mpesa has become a very common form of e-payment in Kenya?

 Turban E. D., Electronic Commerce, 2008 Managerial Perspective (Pearson International Edition) page 547-580.